Methods to Monetize Your Mobile App

-Use AdMob, Millennial Media and others to provide in-app advertising
+- Use AdMob, Millennial Media, and others to provide in-app advertising

-Sell ad space on your app for vendors and merchants
+- Sell ad space on your app for vendors and merchants

-Link from your app to Affiliate sites and their products
+- Link from your app to Affiliate sites and their products

-Use Push Notifications
+- Use Push Notifications

-Charge for the app or for in-app purchases
+Charge for the app or in-app purchases

 We’re big fans of the free apps.
-I know for sure I have plenty of free apps on my mobile devices.
-I tend to recommend free apps to friends as well since I know if they don’t like the apps I recommend, they can always delete them.
+I know I have plenty of free apps on my mobile devices.
+I tend to recommend free apps to friends since I know they can permanently delete them if they don’t like the apps I recommend.
 So, all but one of the methods I describe here will apply to free apps mainly.
-If you have your own app being published (or already published, since you can always add more to it in an update), consider using AdMob or another ad aggregating service.
-Since AdMob is part of the Google family of businesses, many people may already have a relationship with them without even knowing it.
+If you have your app published (or already published, since you can always add more to it in an update), consider using AdMob or another ad aggregating service.
+Since AdMob is part of the Google family of businesses, many people may already have a relationship without knowing it.

-Nonetheless, choose one of these and use their SDK tools (this is a job for your developer) and get your Publisher credentials added appropriately to the app.
-Before you know it, a mini billboard will appear on the screen for your app and you will be on your way to making extra cash.
-This method is extremely useful for those of you who have created a free app that is downloaded frequently.
-It’s as simple as: The more users, the more exposure to the ad, and the more potential revenue for you.
+Nonetheless, please choose one of these and use their SDK tools (this is a job for your developer), and get your Publisher credentials added appropriately to the app.
+Before you know it, a mini-billboard will appear on the screen for your app, and you will be on your way to making extra cash.
+This method benefits those who have created a free app downloaded frequently.
+It’s as simple: The more users, the more exposure to the ad, and the more potential revenue for you.